qtalr/qtkit/README.md

 ## Getting started

-You can install the released version of qtalrkit from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of `qtkit` from [CRAN](https://CRAN.R-project.org) with:

 ``` r